todorcevicM/ftn-isa-adventure-time/README.md

 * Install MySQL DBMS and create a connection to a new database named `atdb`.
 * Create a new user with credentials `newuser` as username and `adventuretime` as password.
+* The database will be initialized using the following [script](https://github.com/todorcevicM/ftn-isa-adventure-time/blob/main/src/main/resources/data.sql).
 * Make sure the service is running when starting up the server.

 ### NPM & Vue